5 Budgeting Mistakes Everyone Makes (and How to Fix Them)

 - Did your net worth go up?

-- Any surprising or unusual expenses?
+- Anything surprising or unusual?

 Mistake #5: Thinking Budgeting = Deprivation